 See the examples repository for runnable code covering local, remote, and clustered actor systems.

 Applications using this library should routinely upgrade their Go version and refresh dependencies as needed to mitigate security vulnerabilities.
 GoAkt will make a best effort to keep dependencies current and perform vulnerability checks whenever necessary.
+To report a vulnerability, use GitHub's Report a Vulnerability form, as described in SECURITY.md.

 We welcome contributions: bug fixes, new features, and documentation improvements.
 Before diving in, read the Architecture Document to understand the codebase.
 We use Conventional Commits and a Docker-backed Makefile so contributors only need Docker and Make installed; run make help to see the available targets.